How city status can increase the value of your home

-However, there are lesser known factors that can have a big impact on home value.
-Here are three chief areas to consider when contemplating your home’s future-or your second mortgage.
+However, there are lesser-known factors that can have a big impact on home value.
+Here are three areas to consider when contemplating your home’s future or if you should take out a second mortgage.

 City services: unexpected insurance